sky8000/SKR-Mini-E3-Ender-5-Config-Files-Marlin-2/README.md

 This repository contains Marlin custom config files for Creality Ender-5 printers with a BIGTREETECH SKR Mini E3 motherboard.

-**Updated on 2019-09-14.**
+**Updated on 2019-09-16:** BL Touch 3.1 is now working properly.

-Installation guide for Printers with BL Touch 3.1
+## Installation guide for Printers with BL Touch 3.1

 1. Get the latest Marlin bugfix-2.0.x from the official site here: http://marlinfw.org/meta/download/.
 2. Copy files from folder **\Config_BLTouch31\Config_Files** in this repository to the folder **\Marlin** in your firmware root folder.